Explore assembly dependency diagram

 To reverse changes made in the diagram (shown/hidden assemblies) step by step, click Undo or press Ctrl+Z. To reverse the Undo commands, click Redo or press Ctrl+Y.

-To pan and zoom the diagram, use the controls in the upper left corner of the diagram area.
-Alternatively, you can pan the diagram using scroll bars or click anywhere in the diagram area outside the diagram items and drag while the hand cursor is shown.
-You can also use the mouse wheel for zooming.
+To pan and zoom the diagram, use Alternatively, you can pan the diagram using your touchpad, scroll bars or You can also use mouse wheel for zooming.

 The diagram layout is calculated automatically, but you can change it if necessary: all items can be moved.
 To move an item, first click it to select, and then click and drag it while the cross cursor is shown.